PurpleUltralisk/GitDemo/README.md

         Or git clone url

 Step 2: git add filename
-git add . => adds all files in folder git add -A => stage all changes
+Additional notes:
-Optional: git diff // shows the changes, press 'q' at end to quit
+git add . => adds all files in folder git add -A => stage all changes git diff => shows the changes, press 'q' at end to quit

 Step 3: git commit -m "message"